thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 let arg_out = self.check(env, *arg, arg_ty);
 // ...
 ```
 We have to create an extra type variable and an extra constraint compared to inferring a type for `arg` first.
 Not a huge deal, and in fact in more expressive type systems this tradeoff is worth inferring the function type first as it provides valuable metadata for checking the argument types.
-Our type system isn't in that category though, so we'll take fewer constraints and fewer type variables every time.
+Our type system isn't in that category, though, so we take fewer constraints and fewer type variables every time.
 Choices like this crop up a lot where it's not clear when we should infer and when we should check our nodes.
 [Bidirectional Typing](https://arxiv.org/pdf/1908.05839.pdf) has an in-depth discussion of the tradeoffs and how to decide which approach to take.

 ### check
 That covers all of our inference cases, completing our bottom-up traversal.
 Next let's talk about its sibling `check`.
 Unlike `infer`, `check` does not cover every AST case explicitly.
 Because we are checking our AST against a known type, we only match on cases we know will check and rely on a catch-all bucket case to handle everything else.
 We're still working case by case though, so at a high level our check looks very similar to `infer`: